 Bachelor of Fine Arts in Art

-The BFA in Art focuses on both theoretical and practical knowledge, as students divide their time studying in the classroom and practicing in the studio.
+The BFA in Art focuses on both theoretical and practical knowledge as students divide their time studying in the classroom and practicing in the studio.
 The program features a number of concentrations, including ceramics, graphic design, painting, and, of course, photography.
 Regardless of concentration, students begin the program by taking a series of introductory courses intended to develop the basic skills and knowledge that will be required in later classes.
 Once mastering these courses, students move onto concentration-specific courses.
 The photography concentration examines several concepts and techniques, with course topics including lighting, digital photography, and black and white printing.
-At the end of the program, students can demonstrate their work with their senior seminar and exhibit, in which they display samples of their work to faculty and peers.
+At the end of the program, students can demonstrate their work with their senior seminar and exhibit, in which they display samples of their photographs to faculty and peers.

 Bachelor of Fine Arts in Photography

 In this bachelor's degree program, students are required to complete a digital imaging class.
 Digital imaging and traditional photography equipment is available in the school's studios.
-It is also recommended that students who're planning to enter into a commercial career complete a class with the College of Business Administration.
+It is also recommended that students who are planning to enter into a commercial career complete a class with the College of Business Administration.
 The rest of the program's coursework covers topics like photojournalism and documentary, studio lighting, color, view-camera and bookmarking with non-silver printing.
 Students must also fulfill an internship requirement that must be fulfilled with a regional gallery or a commercial studio.